2023 Best Statistics Bachelor's Degree Schools in the New England Region

 Top New England Region Schools for a Bachelor's in Statistics

 Our 2023 rankings named Brown University the best school in the New England Region for statistics students working on their bachelor’s degree.
-Located in the medium-sized city of Providence, Brown is a private not-for-profit college with a large student population.
+Located in the midsize city of Providence, Brown is a private not-for-profit college with a fairly large student population.

-You’ll be in good company if you decide to attend Amherst College.
-It ranked #3 on our 2023 Best Statistics Bachelor’s Degree Schools in the New England Region list.
-Located in the suburb of Amherst, Amherst is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Williams College.
+The school came in at #5 on this year’s Best Statistics Bachelor’s Degree Schools in the New England Region list.
+Located in the town of Williamstown, Williams is a private not-for-profit college with a small student population.

 University of Connecticut did quite well in this year’s ranking of the best places for statistics students to get a bachelor’s degree.
 It came in at #6 on the list.
 UCONN is a fairly large public school located in the large suburb of Storrs.